VANatHeritage/ConsVision_RecreationModel/docs/facilities_v3.md

     - definition query: `FTYPE IN (445, 460, 312 , 364, 336)`: BayInlet, Foreshore, SeaOcean, StreamRiver; CanalDitch
   - NHDWaterbody
     - definition query: `FTYPE IN (390, 436, 493)`: LakePond, Reservoir, Estuary
-- NHDFlowline
+- NHDFlowline (no query used)
-    - definition query: `FTYPE IN (460, 558 ,336)`: ArtificialPath, StreamRiver, CanalDitch

 Aquatic features were used for:

 - erasing open water areas from PPAs (NHD_AreaWaterbody only)
-- QA/QC of water access points
+- QA/QC of water access points: water access points needed to be within 0.25 miles of an aquatic feature

 ## Recreation Data processing